Last updated: October 2025

 What Is Meth and How Is It Made?

-The ephedrine or pseudoephedrine combines with phosphorous or lithium.
+The ephedrine or pseudoephedrine combines with phosphorus or lithium.
 The next step is the addition of water.
 After the water comes a solvent like gasoline or acetone to extract the methamphetamine.
 The last step involves heat to form crystals.
 These chemicals found in nail polish remover, brake fluid, anti-freeze, and matches are all hazardous to humans and contribute to methamphetamine contamination in homes.

 Warning: Meth production is extremely unstable.
 A wrong combination of these chemicals can lead to explosions, fires, or long-lasting contamination.